LordDemonos/Quarm.Guide/README.md

 1. Download your chosen interface.

-2. Find the folder in your EverQuest directiory UIFILES inside there will be a folder Default*.
+2. Find the folder in your EverQuest directory UIFILES inside there will be a folder Default*.

 3. Create another folder beside Default, for our example we will call it "BARD" (You can not have spaces in the name).
 If the file you downloaded already contains a folder, you should skip this step.

 4. Unzip all of the files from your download into the folder "BARD"

 5. Login to EverQuest.
 In game, type `/loadskin BARD`.
 This will select the BARD UI and load it.
 The screen will look like your zoning for a moment, then load your new UI modifications.
 Typing `/loadskin BARD 1`, the 1 is optional-- it will keep your current window positions.
 Press ALT + O to open the options menu.
-Navigate to Genearal and select Load UI Skin.
+Navigate to General and select Load UI Skin.
 Select `BARD` for now and click Load Skin.

 *The default folder CAN NOT be altered in any way.
 Any changes made to this folder are overwritten  at start up of the game.

 #### Where should my files be saved?

-The should be saved in a single level folder.
-One of the most common reason that UI's wont load is that there is a sub-folder inside the Custom UI Folder.
-Here are two pictures one showing the wrong way, and one showing the correct way.
+They should be saved in a single level folder.
+One of the most common reasons that UIs wont load is that there is a sub-folder inside the Custom UI Folder.
+Here are two pictures, one showing the wrong way, and one showing the correct way.

 ![wrong-way](/img/step2/wrong-way.jpg) ![correct-way](/img/step2/correct-way.jpg)